New as of 0.5.0, Enhanced in 0.6.0

 command:

-dokku proxy:ports node-js-app
+dokku proxy:set node-js-app nginx

 The above application is listening on the host's port 80